Top-ranked recipe named "Laurens Peach Cobbler"

 Try this Laurens Peach Cobbler recipe, or contribute your own.
-"Butter" and "Times" are two of the tags cooks chose for Laurens Peach Cobbler.
+"Butter" and "Times" are two tags used to describe Laurens Peach Cobbler.

 "This is a great recipe, and I'll definitely make it again.
 I slightly modified it by using two cans of peaches and not fresh, so I skipped the part of heating up the peaches, and I added about a cup of blueberries as well.
 Only drawback is that I thought that there was too much butter. "- edinuzzo